samrosereed/samrosereed.github.io/projects/HappyRobot.md

 labels:
   - Robotics
   - Python
-summary: "An indepedent research poject with the goal of programming the robot to tell jokes when someone appeared sad."
+summary: "An indepedent research project with the goal of programming the robot to tell jokes when someone appeared sad."
 ---

 <img class="img-fluid" src="../img/HappyRobot/SoftBank-Robotics-NAO_0.png">